pommicket/ted/README.md

 - Multiple tabs, each with a different file
 - Split screen (default: Ctrl+\\, Ctrl+Shift+\\)
 - Auto-indent
-- Syntax highlighting for C, C++, Rust, Python, and LaTeX.
+- Syntax highlighting for C, C++, Rust, Python, LaTeX, and Markdown.
 - Find and replace (with regular expressions!)
 - Run build command (F4), go to errors
 - Run any shell command (Ctrl+!)